Visiting Scholar/Researcher Program

 The Berger and Clarke visiting scholar program at Cornell university law schoolThe Berger Program at Cornell University Law School recognizes two categories of non-faculty visitors:

-Generally those with a faculty appointment at their home institution or equivalent professional status (e.g., experienced jurists, government officials, and senior practitioners.
+Generally those with a faculty appointment at their home institution for 5-years or more or equivalent professional status (e.g., experienced jurists, government officials, and senior practitioners.

 FEES:Visiting Scholar: $2,500 /semester; $5,000 / academic year

-Generally Ph.D. degree candidates, younger professionals and others who are at the beginning of a promising academic career.
+Generally Ph.D. degree candidates, younger professionals and others who are at the beginning of a promising academic career for less than 5-years.

 FEES: Visiting Researcher: $1,250 / semester; $2,500 / academic year